Now available at Forum Health, one simple blood draw can screen for 50+ signals of cancer.

 - Reduced treatment options

-The Galleri multi-cancer early detection test is a simple blood test that can be conducted during your Forum Health visit.
+The Galleri multi-cancer early detection test is a simple blood test for cancer that can be conducted during your Forum Health visit.
 It screens for a shared cancer signal across 50 cancers, giving you more information to take action.
 The Galleri test is not a diagnostic test and only looks for active cancer.

 How Does the Galleri Multi-Cancer Early Detection Test Work?